Fraunhofer-AISEC/cmc/README.md

 located in ```ids-pcp/examples/demo_setup/pki/ca/ca.pem``` can be used
 - **httpFolder**: The root folder containing metadata (manifests and descriptions) that is served by the provisioning server.
-This root folder must contain folders that match the **serverPath** from the *cmcd* config of the individual connectors.
-Inside the folders, the metadata (manifests and descriptions) for the connector must be stored.
+This root folder must contain folders that match the **serverPath** from the *cmcd* config of the individual devices.
+Inside the folders, the metadata (manifests and descriptions) for the device must be stored.
 The files can be generated with the *ids-pcp* tool.
 - **verifyEkCert**: Boolean, specifies if the EK certificate chain should be validated via the **tpmEkCertDb**